ibm-cloud-docs/vpc/vsi-vpc-key-rotation.md

 ### Listing root key versions
 {: #api-byok-list-root-key}

 To see all versions of a root key that you rotated, make a `GET /keys/{key_ID}/versions` call.
 The older versions remain valid for decrypting existing resources but can't be used to encrypt new ones.
-They are removed from the list upon their expiration date or when no more resources are encrypted by them.
-For an example request and response, see [List key versions](/apidocs/key-protect#getkeys).
+They are removed from the list upon their expiration date or when no more resources use them for encryption.
+For an example request and response, see [List key versions](/apidocs/key-protect#getkeyversions).

 For more information about programmatically managing your keys, see the [{{site.data.keyword.keymanagementserviceshort}} API reference](/apidocs/key-protect).